slecrom/ENS_HTS_2025/docs/RNAseq/RNAseq.md

 On linux type `igv` in a terminal window to launch the program (You can also download [IGV](http://software.broadinstitute.org/software/igv/download) and follow the instalation instructions according to your OS).

-Once the IGV program is launched, it is necessary to **import the reference genome** “Genomes/Create .genome File...” (see below).
-Select the FASTA file with the genomic sequence of *C. parapsilosis* “C_parapsilosis_CGD.fasta” (“Browse / FASTA file”) and **enter information regarding ORFs positions**, GFF file “C_parapsilosis_ORFs.gff” (“Browse Gene file”).
+Once the IGV program is launched, it is necessary to **load the reference genome** “Genomes/Load Genome from File...” (see below).
+Select the FASTA file with the genomic sequence of *C. parapsilosis* “C_parapsilosis_CGD.fasta” downloaded from IFB server.

-Finally, give a name to your genome (“Unique identifier” and “Descriptive name”) and press “OK”.
-Save the genome file in your home.
+![IGV genome](./images/IGV_genome.png "IGV genome")

 !!! danger "Attention"
 	In order to IGV to create an index of your genome, you need to copy the reference genome FASTA file in a writable directory.

-![IGV genome](./images/IGV_genome.png "IGV genome")
+Next, load the *C. parapsilosis* annotation file "C_parapsilosis_ORFs.gff" using the “File/Load from File...” menu.

+Go to "File/Save session…" menu in order to backup all your parameters and visualisation options.

-*C. parapsilosis* genome is now loaded into IGV and can be selected from the top/left menu (see 1 below).
+*C. parapsilosis* genome and annotation are now loaded into IGV and can be selected from the top/left menu (see 1 below).
 The genomic sequence can be therefore explored, choosing for instance, a particular chromosome (see 2 below) or a genomic region (see 3).
 Note that gene annotations (ORF positions) are shown at the bottom of the window (see 4, blue lines) and you can obtain a more detailed view of the sequence using the cursor located on the top/right of the window, see 5).

 ![IGV tools](./images/IGV_tools.png "IGV tools")